-The Great Barrier Reef in the Coral SeaOpens in a new tab. is a magic gem under the water.
-This massive reef ecosystem lies just off the north-eastern, eastern coast of AustraliaOpens in a new tab. in QueenslandOpens in a new tab., Australia.
+The Great Barrier Reef in the Coral Sea is a magic gem under the water.
+This massive reef ecosystem lies just off the north-eastern, eastern coast of Australia in Queensland, Australia.
 It is such a treasured part of Australia due to its incredible size.

 It is made up of 2,900 different coral systems with millions of coral polyps.
 The reef also encompasses an impressive 347,000 square kilometres of space and around 2,300 kilometres along the coastline.